leafo/tableshape/README.md

 The following options are supported:

 * `keep_nils` &mdash; By default, if a value is transformed into a nil then it won't be kept in the output array.
 If you need to keep these holes then set this option to `true`
+* `length` &mdash; Provide a type checker to be used on the length of the array.
+The length is calculated with the `#` operator.
+It's typical to use `types.range` to test for a range

 #### `types.map_of(key_type, value_type)`